compose-x/ecs_composex/docs/story.rst

     x- and y- are natively defined in the `YAML Specifications`_

-What does ECS ComposeX do differently?
+What does ECS Compose-X do differently?
 Long version
 ====================================================

-Where ECS ComposeX distinguishes itself from other tools is embedding security for each service individually, so that developers only have to connect resources logically together in the same way they would use links between microservices in their Docker Compose definition.
+Where ECS Compose-X distinguishes itself from other tools is embedding security for each service individually, so that developers only have to connect resources logically together in the same way they would use links between microservices in their Docker Compose definition.